Produce and explain Energy Performance Certificates relating to domestic property

 Overview

-This standard covers the activities undertaken once the domestic property inspection is completed with the production and communication of an Energy Performance Certificate in accordance with the prescribed format.
-The Energy Performance Certificate details the property's overall performance ratings and its forecasted fuel costs based on standard occupancy, the current performance of each element of the property (e.g. walls, heating, lighting) and recommended measures to improve the property's energy performance.
+This standard covers the activities undertaken after the domestic property inspection is completed, with the production and communication of an Energy Performance Certificate in accordance with the prescribed format.
+The Energy Performance Certificate details the property's assumed ratings and its forecasted fuel costs based on standard occupancy, the assumed performance of each element of the property (e.g. walls, heating, lighting) and recommended potential measures to improve the property's energy performance.

-The standard is about collating all the information you have obtained on the property, using approved software to determine energy performance ratings and generating energy efficiency measures to improve the property's energy performance.
-You must confirm that data has been inputted in accordance with the relevant requirements and check that the energy efficiency measures generated are relevant for the property.
+The standard involves collating all the information you have obtained on the property, using approved software to determine energy performance ratings and generating energy efficiency measures to improve the property's energy performance.
+You should ensure that the data input is correct and entered in accordance with the relevant requirements.

-You must also use approved software to produce and lodge the completed Energy Performance Certificate and inform the customer that the Energy Performance Certificate is available.
-You are required to explain the Energy Performance Certificate's content to your customer, including any differences compared to previous Energy Performance Certificates and respond to requests for clarification on aspects of the Energy Performance Certificate or its associated energy efficiency measures.
-You must also maintain your own internal records in accordance with good practice and the relevant statutory requirements and data protection legislation, including the auditing requirements of your Accreditation scheme.
+You must also use approved software to produce and lodge the completed Energy Performance Certificate and inform the customer that it is available.
+You are required to explain the Energy Performance Certificate's content to your customer, including any differences from previous Energy Performance Certificates.
+You should respond to requests for clarification on aspects of the Certificate or its associated energy efficiency measures.
+You must also maintain your own internal records in accordance with the relevant statutory requirements and data protection legislation, including code of practice and the auditing requirements of relevant Accreditation Scheme.

-Note that the term 'assessment' is used throughout the standards when referring to the overall process of determining the energy performance of a property, whereas 'inspection' is used only when referring to on-site inspection of the property features.
+Note that the term 'assessment' is used throughout the standards to refer to the overall process of completing the inspection and entering the information into the relevant national calculation methodology, via the Government Approved software interfaces, whereas 'inspection' is used only for on-site inspection of the property and its features.

 You must understand and work to the requirements of each devolved nation.